Premenstrual dysphoric disorder

 Womens health 1092407642.jpg

-PMDD can affect anyone who has periods from puberty through to menopause.
-Some women experience it from their first period, while others have it at different stages in life.
+PMDD can affect you at any time from the beginning of puberty right through to menopause.
+You might begin to experience it from your very first period, or it can happen later in life.

-Due to its chronic, often debilitating effects if untreated, PMDD can be classed as a disability in the UK under the Equality Act 2010.
-This means that employers should make reasonable adjustments to accommodate you, such as allowing you to work flexibly when your symptoms are at their worst.
+If PMDD isn’t treated, it can have chronic and severely debilitating impact.
+That means it’s classed as a disability in the UK under the Equality Act 2010.
+So your employers should make reasonable adjustments to accommodate you, such as allowing you to work flexibly when your symptoms are at their worst.

-Some medical professionals describe PMDD as an endocrine disorder, meaning it relates to your hormones.
-However, due to its effects on brain chemicals, it's also classed as a mental health problem in guidelines that doctors use for diagnosis, such as the DSM-5
+Some medical professionals describe PMDD as an endocrine disorder, since it relates to your hormones.
+However, due to its effects on your brain chemicals, it's also classed as a mental health problem in official diagnosis guidelines.

 This content is intended for general information only and does not replace the need for personal advice from a qualified health professional.